meistericham/n8n-free/Install GCP.md

-# 🚀 Setting up GCP VM with External & Internal IP (README.md)
+# 🚀 Setting up GCP VM with External & Internal IP
+by: Mohd Hisyamudin

 This guide provides **step-by-step instructions** to set up a **Google Cloud Platform (GCP) VM**, configure **external and internal IP addresses**, and prepare it for your projects.